-Going to the beach might not be the first though you have when planning your Dublin holiday, but you will surely be missing out if you don’t include one of Dublin’s beaches in your holiday plan!
+Going to the beach might not be the first thought you have when planning your Dublin holiday, but you will surely be missing out if you don’t include one of Dublin’s beaches in your holiday plan!

-Killiney Beach, Bono’s back yard kept its Blue Flag this year, and little wonder – the sweeping strand has been compared to the Bay of Naples.
-Make sure to check out White rock - At low water, this sandy niche appears a mere appendage to the bigger beach, but at high tide it really comes into its own.
+Killiney Beach, Bono’s backyard kept its Blue Flag this year, and little wonder – the sweeping strand has been compared to the Bay of Naples.
+Make sure to check out White rock - At low water, this sandy niche appears a mere appendage to the bigger beach, but at high tide, it really comes into its own.
 Cut off from the rest of the beach, the rest of the world, it turns into a retreat for body and soul.

 Dublin splash tour

 Don’t you want to dress up like Viking and roar as you tour Dublin?
-This is perfect way to see Dublin, tour guides are great fun and your kids will love their Viking hats!
+This is a perfect way to see Dublin, tour guides are great fun and your kids will love their Viking hats!

 Dollymount Strand, Clontarf

-Come here for mix of kite surfers and rare birds from the nearby sanctuary.
-Lovely, 5km long stretch of the beach is linked by wooden bridge from Clontarf.
+Come here for a mix of kite surfers and rare birds from the nearby sanctuary.
+Lovely, 5km long stretch of the beach is linked by a wooden bridge from Clontarf.
 Dollymount area is mainly residential while Clontarf packs restaurants, bars and a lot of trendy spots for your post- beach relaxation

 Velvet Strand, Portmarnock

-Velvet Strand’s vast expanses of smooth sand make it the perfect play surface, whatever your beach pastime of choice.
+Velvet Strand’s vast expanses of smooth sand makes it the perfect play surface, whatever your beach pastime of choice.
 When you’re tired of the games, tuck into a picnic spot with superb views of Ireland’s Eye and Lambay Island.